History refers to the tracked changes made to OTUs. When any aspect of an OTU is changed, a history change record is created.

 Here is an example of a change being recorded when an isolate is removed from an OTU:

-Navigate to the Indexes tab to list the indexes for the reference.
+Click on the Indexes tab to list the indexes for the reference

-Changes can be reverted by first navigating to the detail page for an OTU.
+Navigate to the detail page for an OTU

-Navigate to the History tab to view the history for the OTU.
+Click on the History tab to view the history for the OTU

-The history for this OTU shows that it was cloned from another reference, then one of its isolates was removed and the other was renamed.
+The history for this OTU shows that it was cloned from another reference, then one of its isolates was removed (Q1108) and the other was renamed from Q767 to Q768.

-The previously removed isolate (Q1108) is restored and the other isolate (Q767) has its previous name back.
+The reversions will be reflected in the OTU data.
+In this example, the previously removed isolate (Q1108) is restored and the other isolate (Q767) has its previous name back.